YSN Alcohol Policy for Student-Organized Events

 - Beer and wine are the only alcoholic beverages that may be served.
 Mixed drinks or other “hard” alcoholic beverages are not permitted.
 Only one drink at a time may be served to each individual.

 - Whenever alcohol is served, appropriate quantities of nonalcoholic beverages and a substantial amount of food must be available at the same location.
 Potato chips, pretzels, etc., do not meet the requirement for “substantial” food.
+If the food or nonalcoholic beverages run out, the serving of alcohol must cease.

 - No events may have a theme that promotes alcohol consumption, e.g., beer pong party, booze cruise, etc.